frankshearar/Home/Package-Type.md

     }
   },
   "packOptions": {
-    "packageType": "dotnet-cli-tool"
+    "packageType": "DotnetCliTool"
   }
 }
 ```

 The format of a package type string is exactly like a package ID.
 That is, a package type is a case-insensitive string matching the regular expression `^\w+([_.-]\w+)*$` having at least one character and at most 100 characters.

 Any string following these rules can be specified as the `packageType` in a project.json.
 The pack command will simply copy this string to the output .nuspec `<packageType>` node.
-If no value is specified, the pack command will default to a package type of `<packageType type="dependency" />`.
+If no value is specified, the pack command will default to a package type of `<packageType type="Dependency" />`.

 If more than one value is supplied (e.g. via a JSON array), the pack command fails.

 ## Installation

-The behavior of NuGet's install command will be modified so that when a `dotnet-cli-tool` package is being installed to a .NET CLI project.json file, the package will be added to the `"tools"` node instead of the `"dependencies"` node.
-Installation of `dotnet-cli-tool` packages to non-.NET CLI project.json or to packages.config behaves exactly as a dependency.
+The behavior of NuGet's install command will be modified so that when a `dotnetCliTool` package is being installed to a .NET CLI project.json file, the package will be added to the `"tools"` node instead of the `"dependencies"` node.
+Installation of `dotnetCliTool` packages to non-.NET CLI project.json or to packages.config behaves exactly as a dependency.

 If a package has no explicit package type, the package is assumed to be a dependency.
-If a package has an unrecognized (not `dotnet-cli-tool` or `dependency`) type or more than one type, the installation fails.
+If a package has an unrecognized (not `DotnetCliTool` or `Dependency`) type or more than one type, the installation fails.

 ## Restoration

 A package's `<packageType>` does not affect NuGet's restore operation.
-For example, if a project has a transitive dependency that happens to be a `dotnet-cli-tool`, this package is treated as a normal dependency.
+For example, if a project has a transitive dependency that happens to be a `DotnetCliTool`, this package is treated as a normal dependency.

-For a `dotnet-cli-tool` to be treated as a tool and to be invokable with, say, `dotnet hello`, it must be mentioned explicitly in the consuming project's `"tools"` node.
+For a `DotnetCliTool` to be treated as a tool and to be invokable with, say, `dotnet hello`, it must be mentioned explicitly in the consuming project's `"tools"` node.
 Conversely, a package in the `"tools"` node cannot be used as a dependency.

 ## Existing packages